mediaev/creativeportscatalogue/content/chapters/tool_3.md

 * 16 happenings
 * 7 showcases
 * 80% said that the event was relevant for their work

-### Idea and Organisation

-MESH Festival was a virtual pick-and-choose online festival that mixed inspiring talks, interactive workshops and roundtable discussions with linear TV, film streaming, artist showcases and other activities.
-It spanned design, sustainability and technology.
-The entire festival was free to attend.
-The digital festival was organised by Media Evolution, an organisation driven by the mission to foster growth and innovation in the digital and creative industries of southern Sweden.
-The core of the organisation is the member community and a platform for sharing ideas, developing competencies and driving innovation for the members.
-Media Evolution also pursues pioneering projects, locally and globally to create new markets for the members.

 ### Aim and Target Group